generhim/symfony-3.2-doctrine-example/README.md

 ##7A.)
 Create a directory in your src/{bundle name}/ directory.
 source: http://symfony.com/doc/3.1/doctrine.html

 It should be on the same level as your Controllers directory.
 Inside this directory you will be creating the entities that will represent the tables in your database.
 These entities are data classes that are created to represent tables within the database and hold the information (as well as getters and setters) in order to provide the db information as needed.

-        EXAMPLE:
+###EXAMPLE 7Ai:

     /src/AppBundle/Entity

 ##7B.)
 Create your entities like the one in /src/AppBundle/Entity/User.php
 source: http://symfony.com/doc/3.1/doctrine.html

-        NOTE: The file should begin with capitalization.
+###NOTE: The file should begin with capitalization.
 So in this case, we save the file as User.php, NOT user.php.

-        EXAMPLE:
+####EXAMPLE:
         <?php

         // src/AppBundle/Entity/User.php